Ford Transit Connect Plug-in Hybrid new van review

 Driving experience

-Like other current Transit Connects, this one borrows its chassis from Volkswagen - and its Plug-In Hybrid engine too, though Ford has badged it a 1.5-litre 'Ecoboost' unit.
+Like other current Transit Connects, this one borrows its chassis from Volkswagen - and its Plug-In Hybrid engine too, though Ford has badged it a 1.5-litre Ecoboost unit.
 It uses a high voltage battery and electric motor to deliver a combined 150PS, with 350Nm of torque through the 6-speed dual clutch automatic transmission you have to have.
+EV range is up to 73 miles.
 There are various drive modes you'll need to master: 'EV Now', which drives using only the electric motor; 'EV Auto', which balances electric and petrol power to best suit driving conditions; 'EV Later', which drives using only the petrol engine, saving all the battery energy for use later; and 'EV Reserve', which saves a driver-defined level of battery energy for later use.

 As with other variants in the range, your car can be specified with Intelligent Adaptive Cruise Control with Lane Centring, which provides assisted driving for accelerator, braking and steering functions to reduce stress on highways or in stop and start traffic.
 Unlike with the combustion model though, there's no all wheel drive option.
 You wouldn't expect engaging handling from a compact LCV and you don't get it here.
 But the compact body makes this small van easy to manoeuvre around town, as does the light steering.